Emma Goldman: England, Canada, and France

 In 1928, she began writing her autobiography, with the support of a group of American admirers, including journalist H. L. Mencken, poet Edna St. Vincent Millay, novelist Theodore Dreiser and art collector Peggy Guggenheim, who raised $4,000 for her.
 She secured a cottage in the French coastal city of Saint-Tropez and spent two years recounting her life.
 Berkman offered sharply critical feedback, which she eventually incorporated at the price of a strain on their relationship.
 Goldman intended the book, Living My Life, as a single volume for a price the working class could afford (she urged no more than $5.00); her publisher Alfred A. Knopf released it as two volumes sold together for $7.50.
 Goldman was furious, but unable to force a change.
-Due in large part to the Great Depression, sales were sluggish despite keen interest from libraries around the US.
+Due in large part to the Great Depression, sales were sluggish despite keen interest from libraries around the United States.
 Critical reviews were generally enthusiastic; The New York Times, The New Yorker, and Saturday Review of Literature all listed it as one of the year's top non-fiction books.

 In 1933, Goldman received permission to lecture in the United States under the condition that she speak only about drama and her autobiography—but not current political events.
 She returned to New York on February 2, 1934, to generally positive press coverage—except from Communist publications.
 Soon she was surrounded by admirers and friends, besieged with invitations to talks and interviews.
-Her visa expired in May, and she went to Toronto in order to file another request to visit the US.
+Her visa expired in May, and she went to Toronto in order to file another request to visit the United States.
 This second attempt was denied.
-She stayed in Canada, writing articles for US publications.
+She stayed in Canada, writing articles for U.S. publications.

 In February and March 1936, Berkman underwent a pair of prostate gland operations.
 Recuperating in Nice and cared for by his companion, Emmy Eckstein, he missed Goldman's sixty-seventh birthday in Saint-Tropez in June.
 She wrote in sadness, but he never read the letter; she received a call in the middle of the night that Berkman was in great distress.
-She left for Nice immediately but when she arrived that morning, Goldman found that he had shot himself and was in a nearly comatose paralysis.
+She left for Nice immediately, but when she arrived that morning, Goldman found that he had shot himself and was in a nearly comatose paralysis.
 He died later that evening.